-A copy of one's transcript may be obtained from the Assistant to the Dean during regular office hours.
+A copy of one's transcript may be obtained from the Registrar during regular office hours.
 An official transcript (stamped, signed, and sealed) will be prepared upon request and mailed to anyone who needs the transcript on official business.
 Graduating students will receive an official transcript, accompanied by the ITI's grading system (2.2below).